 If a suspicious area is found, your doctor may remove small tissue samples (biopsy) for laboratory examination.
 A biopsy can also identify the presence of H. pylori in your stomach lining.

 - X-ray of your upper digestive system.
-Sometimes called a barium swallow or upper gastrointestinal series, this series of X-rays creates images of your esophagus, stomach and small intestine to look for abnormalities.
-To make the ulcer more visible, you may swallow a white, metallic liquid (containing barium) that coats your digestive tract.
+Sometimes called a barium swallow or upper gastrointestinal series, this series of X-rays creates images of your esophagus, stomach and small intestine to look for anything unusual.
+To make an ulcer more visible, you may swallow a white, metallic liquid (containing barium) that coats your digestive tract.

 - Antibiotic medications to kill H. pylori.
-For H. pylori in your digestive tract, your doctor may recommend a combination of antibiotics, such as clarithromycin (Biaxin) and amoxicillin (Amoxil, Augmentin, others) or metronidazole (Flagyl), to kill the bacterium.
-Be sure to take the full antibiotic prescription, usually for seven to 14 days.
+For H. pylori in your digestive tract, your doctor may recommend a combination of antibiotics, such as clarithromycin (Biaxin XL) and amoxicillin (Amoxil, Augmentin, others) or metronidazole (Flagyl), to kill the bacterium.
+Be sure to take the full antibiotic prescription, usually for 7 to 14 days, along with medication to block acid production.
+Once treated, your doctor will retest you for H. pylori to be sure it has been destroyed.

 Medications that block acid production and promote healing.
 Proton pump inhibitors reduce acid by blocking the action of the parts of cells that produce acid.
-These drugs include the prescription and over-the-counter medications omeprazole (Prilosec), lansoprazole (Prevacid), rabeprazole (Aciphex), esomeprazole (Nexium), dexlansoprazole (Dexilant) and pantoprazole (Protonix).
+These drugs include the prescription and over-the-counter medications omeprazole (Prilosec), lansoprazole (Prevacid), rabeprazole (Aciphex), pantoprazole (Protonix) and others.

 Long-term use of proton pump inhibitors, particularly at high doses, may increase your risk of hip, wrist and spine fractures.
 Ask your doctor whether a calcium supplement may reduce this risk.